dojo/docs/dojo/cookie.rst

 .. _dojo/cookie:

 ===========
-dojo.cookie
+dojo/cookie
 ===========

 .. contents ::
-  :depth: 3
+  :depth: 2

-``dojo.cookie`` is your one stop for handling client side cookies.
-Its usage is very simple and the following example should make it clear
+**dojo/cookie** is your one stop for handling client side cookies.
+Its usage is very simple and the following example should make it clear.

 Usage
 =====